elpulpo0/plugin-multiversx/README.md

 - Built-in denomination handling
 - Comprehensive error handling

+## Prerequisites

+To use the Receive_EGLD action of this plugin, you must set up a QR Code API.
+The implementation is available here: [QrCode_generator](https://github.com/elpulpo0/QrCode_generator).

 ## Adding a new action

 Reuse providers and utilities from the existing actions where possible.
 Add more utilities if you think they will be useful for other actions.